AntoineMugnier/kaori-hsm/kaori_hsm/README.md

 Some of the key advantages of this library are:
 - No use of dynamic memory allocation
 - Fast execution, low stack and program memory usage
-- no use of rust standard library, neither of other external crate
+- no use of rust standard library, nor any other external crate

-### What are Hierarchical state machines ?
+### What are hierarchical state machines ?
 States machines are software entities processing events differently depending on the state in which they are.
 Different input events may lead to different actions being performed by the state machine and can trigger transitions to other states.